datacommonsorg/website/tools/nl/embeddings/README.md

 6. Generate an SV embeddings differ report by following the process under the [`sv_index_differ`](../svindex_differ/README.md) folder (one level up).
 Look at the diffs and evaluate whether they make sense.

-7. Remove embedding caches by running `rm -rf ~/.datacommons/cache.*` and then update goldens by running `./run_test.sh -g` from the repo root.
+7. Update goldens by running `./run_test.sh -g` from the repo root.

 8. If everything looks good, send out a PR with the `embeddings.yaml`, the `differ_report.html` file (as a linked attachement), CSV changes, and updated goldens.